ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

     return;
 }
 ```
 `ClapButton` is subclass of `UIButton` so it will inherit `addTarget:action:forControlEvents:` method.
 This is the place to register actions for events of type `UIControl.Event`.
-Let figure it out what are events (`0x1` and `0x1c0` are in hexadecimal) of each action .
+Let figure out what are events (`0x1` and `0x1c0` are in hexadecimal) of each action.

 Let have a look inside `UIControl.Event` declaration (I stripped `public static` modifiers for short) and put inline comments for raw values of each event in decimal and binary.
 ```objective-c